pettestor/PerturbPower/README.md

 ## Overview

-The `PerturbPower` package provides tools to simulate and calculate power in CRISPR-based perturbation screens using single-cell data.
-This package allows users to simulate multiple samples, cells, and genes, and to analyze sensitivity and power across different experimental conditions.
+The `PerturbPower` is an R package that provides tools to simulate and calculate power in CRISPR-based perturbation screens using single-cell data.
+This package allows users to simulate multiple samples, in silico transfect them with an gRNA library, and to analyze sensitivity and power across different experimental conditions.

 ## Installation